MP Estate Planning UK

 TypeWhere heldKey issue for executors

 Practical rule: record what you hold, where it sits and how it is accessed.
-That simple step reduces the risk of assets being missed.
+That simple step reduces the risk of assets being missed — or worse, lost permanently.

 crypto inheritance tax planning uk: key steps to take before it’s too late

-A few clear steps today can spare your family long delays and uncertainty when you are gone.
+A few clear steps today can spare your family long delays, frozen assets and unnecessary tax bills when you are gone.
+Plan, don’t panic.

 Create a complete inventory of wallets, exchanges and blockchain addresses

-List every exchange used (for example Coinbase), each software or hardware wallet, and key blockchain addresses.
+List every exchange account (for example Coinbase, Kraken, Binance), each software or hardware wallet, and key blockchain addresses.
+Include DeFi positions, staking arrangements and any tokens held on lesser-known platforms.

-Include account names, emails, and last-used dates.
-That prevents assets being missed during probate and helps with valuation.
+Include account names, registered email addresses, two-factor authentication methods and last-used dates.
+That prevents assets being missed during probate and helps executors build an accurate estate valuation for HMRC.

 Plan secure private key access without compromising security